 Pretty right?
 Carrara top, built-in vanity = $700.
 A bargain.
 However, if you buy this unit and leave your tub/shower from the 70s/80s, people will walk into your bathroom and say “Oh, new vanity, old tub.”

 My advice to the client was to buy a white vanity from IKEA and install a formica countertop instead.
 This advice more than covered the cost of my fee for the consultation by the way.

 The following couple were not sure whether they wanted to paint their kitchen or take it out.
 They were also installing new carpets and hardwood floors.
 However the first thing we had to deal with was the colour of the family room.
-It had been painted yellow and my clients did not like how it made their new stone fireplace look dirty because of the pinky beige undertone.
+It had been painted yellow and my clients did not like how it made their new stone fireplace look dirty because of the pink beige undertone.

 First we tried HC-92 Wheeling Neutral – the green beige just enhanced the pinky stone even more.
 Notice how I immediately turned around two other boards so that we could be strictly focused on the colour of the stone fireplace.

 Then I tried HC-28 Shelburne Buff since the fireplace appeared to have gold tones in it.
 Very bad as you can see, way too green-looking in comparison.

 Then we tried CC-120 Stonehouse.
 It worked because the stone wasn’t screaming pink and neither is that colour but my client’s kitchen/family room was north facing so they felt it would be too dark.